Master of Accounting Admissions

-- Official transcripts from all postsecondary colleges or universities attended sent directly to Loyola from institution(s).
-This includes transcripts from part-time study, study abroad, and bachelor's, master's, doctoral degree or advanced certificate credit.
+- Official transcripts from all postsecondary colleges or universities attended sent directly to Loyola from institution(s), including transcripts from part-time study, study abroad, and bachelor's, master's, doctoral degree or advanced certificate credit are required.
 Applicants who hold degrees or have earned credits from non-U.S. institutions (excluding study abroad programs) must have a course-by-course evaluation and translation of their academic records done by a NACES approved evaluation services agency before they can be considered for admission to a degree program.
 Loyola recommends the WES:ICAP from World Education Services, Inc. (www.wes.org).

 Transcripts may also be sent via mail to: